alexandertsai/invoice-automator/README.md

 # invoice-automator
 (For Mac) Uses Applescript and Python to automate the generation of custom invoices using your invoice template (Word file), and the sending of these invoices through Outlook.
+This was made for the specific case where you (the master tenant) might need to send rental charges or utilities charges.

 ### Generating the invoices